ericnormand/squarepeg/README.md

 In the relevant code, add the following to you <code>ns</code>
 declaration:

-    (:use clj-peg)
+    (:use squarepeg)

 ### To hack the code

-    git clone git@github.com:ericnormand/clj-peg.git
+    git clone git@github.com:ericnormand/squarepeg.git
-    cd clj-peg
+    cd squarepeg
     lein deps
     lein test

 ## Introduction

-clj-peg is a library for defining PEGs.
+squarepeg is a library for defining PEGs.
 PEG stands for Parsing Expression Grammar.

 The library defines a set of parser combinators for creating grammar rules.

-Parsers created with clj-peg are data-structure agnostic.
+Parsers created with squarepeg are data-structure agnostic.
 They can of course input Java Strings.
 But they can also input any seq.
 This means you can apply a grammar to a sequence of Integers, for example.